 I hold a PhD in English Literature from McGill University.
 My dissertation, “Feminist poetics from écriture féminine to The Pink Guitar,” developed a model of contagion and sympathy to describe experimental feminist and lesbian writing practices of the 1960s, 70s, and 80s.
 I explored writings by Chicana, Québécoise, Anglo-Canadian, Anglo-American, Vietnamese-American, and French women.
 While in Montreal I taught at McGill and Concordia.

 I’m a faculty member at Douglas College.
 I teach introductions to academic writing, poetry, and literature and culture.
 Previously, I was a full-time sessional lecturer at UBC in Vancouver.
 In addition to teaching introductions to university writing, to poetry, and historical surveys of British literature, I have also offered courses on: “Virginia Woolf: Feminism, Pacifism, and the Response to War”; “Writing the Human Genome”; “‘A Woman’s Sentence’: Twentieth Century Experiments in Form”; “Poets and Other Monsters;” and “The Private Life of War.”
 You can find my faculty profile page at Douglas College here.
-In September 2020 I’ll be teaching English 1130 (with the theme of “Climate Change + Climate Justice”) and English 1102 (“Wild”) at the Lam campus at Douglas College.
+This Winter term 2021 I’m teaching English 1130 (with the theme of “Climate Change + Climate Justice”) and English 1102 (“Wild”) at the Lam campus at Douglas College (but really, via Zoom).
 My dear future students: please see my course offerings page for more details on these courses.